2009 Taconic State Parkway crash

-Day of incident
+Day of the incident

 At approximately 9:30 a.m. on Sunday, July 26, 2009, 36-year-old Diane Schuler left the Hunter Lake Campground in Parksville, New York, located in the Catskill Mountains, where the family kept their camping trailer.
-She drove a red 2003 Ford Windstar, borrowed from her brother.
-Also in the van with Schuler were her 5-year-old son and 2-year-old daughter, and her brother's three daughters, ages 8, 7, and 5.
-Her husband, Daniel Schuler, left the campground at the same time, in a pickup truck, and took the family dog with him.
-A co-owner of the campground later said that Diane appeared sober when she departed.
+She was driving a red 2003 Ford Windstar, borrowed from her brother, Warren Hance.
+Also in the minivan with Schuler were her 5-year-old son and 2-year-old daughter, and her brother's three daughters, ages 8, 7, and 5.
+Her husband, Daniel Schuler, left the campground at the same time in a pickup truck and took the family dog with him.
+A co-owner of the campground later reported that Diane appeared sober when she departed.

 On the way back to their home in West Babylon, on Long Island, Schuler stopped at a McDonald's restaurant and a Sunoco gas station in Liberty.
-Surveillance video lacking audio, recorded at the Sunoco, shows Schuler arriving at and leaving the station, and going inside the gas station store.
-Schuler’s husband, sister-in-law, and an investigator working on their behalf all made claims and/or inferences that Schuler had spoken to the Sunoco clerk while attempting to buy over-the-counter pain-relief medication, although the gas station did not sell any.
+Surveillance video lacking audio, recorded at the gas station, shows Schuler arriving at and leaving, and going inside the station's convenience store.
+Schuler’s husband, sister-in-law, and an investigator working on their behalf all made claims and/or inferences that Schuler had spoken to the clerk while attempting to buy over-the-counter pain-relief medication, although the gas station did not sell the one she wanted.

 Schuler left Liberty just after 11 a.m., traveling along Route 17/Interstate 86 and the New York Thruway (Interstate 87), entering the Ramapo-Sloatsburg service area, and crossing the Tappan Zee Bridge heading east.
 Several witnesses later reported seeing a red minivan driving aggressively on Route 17/Interstate 86 and Interstate 87, including aggressively tailgating, flashing headlights, honking the horn, moving in and out of lanes, and straddling two lanes.
-At 11:37 a.m., Schuler called Warren Hance, her brother and father of her three nieces, from the van.
-She reportedly told him that they were being delayed by traffic.
+At 11:37 a.m., Schuler called her brother from her minivan, reportedly telling him that they were being delayed by traffic.
 According to a police report, Schuler was seen by witnesses at approximately 11:45 a.m. by the side of the road with her hands on her knees, as if vomiting; she was seen again in the same position a short time later, north of the Ramapo-Sloatsburg rest stop.